viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 estimate for an unknown system.
 Since we didn't specify a value for :math:`V_{0\text{i}}` in PARAMETERS, ViPErLEED took the default value of 4.5 eV (see :ref:`V0_IMAG<v0_imag>`).
-The parameter :math:`V_{0\text{i}}` is not accessible in the tensor LEED approximation, but we can use a :ref:`full-dynamic optimization<fdoptimization>` to find an optimal value.
+The parameter :math:`V_{0\text{i}}` is not accessible in the tensor-LEED approximation, but we can use a :ref:`full-dynamic optimization<fdoptimization>` to find an optimal value.
 To do this, we set :ref:`RUN = 6<run>` and add this line to :ref:`PARAMETERS<parameters>`: